How to save money on parking your car

 Connected cars – the future of parking?

-Connected cars, which share data with each other via the internet, create a variety of opportunities to streamline motoring life.
-Among other things, this technology can be used to help you find free car parking spaces.
+By sharing data with each other via the internet, connected cars offer a variety of ways to streamline your motoring life.
+Among other things, the technology can be used to help you find car parking spaces.

-Being connected to other cars, means those cars can ‘tell’ your car when they’re leaving a parking space.
+Being connected to other cars, means those cars can ‘tell’ your car when they are leaving a parking space.
 The car park ballet dance could become a thing of the past.

 Book ahead